thenexthub/Codira/docs/archive/ObjectInitialization.rst

 .. sidebar:: Note

-  Swift differs from many other languages in that it requires one to initialize stored properties *before* chaining to the superclass initializer.
-This is part of Swift's memory safety guarantee, and is discussed further in the section on `Three-Phase Initialization`_.
+  Codira differs from many other languages in that it requires one to initialize stored properties *before* chaining to the superclass initializer.
+This is part of Codira's memory safety guarantee, and is discussed further in the section on `Three-Phase Initialization`_.